tannerbohn/tannerbohn.github.io/ideas.markdown

     - why do we enjoy wordplay?
     - why do we enjoy certain artistic styles independent of their specific content?
     - why do we prefer human art over artificially generated art?
+  - why do we value human art more than artificial art?
+    - intention -> patterns we see are intentional (not false-positives)
+    - emotion -> causes us to emphasize with the artist/subject
+    - requires investment to produce
+    - there are sensual as well as contextual properties art should possess to ensure acceptance by humans
   - ~~create mapping from personal relationship type to colours~~

 ___